hledger-ui - robust, friendly plain text accounting (TUI version)

 location (if possible) when invoked from the error screen.

-B toggles cost mode, showing amounts in their transaction price's
+B toggles cost mode, showing amounts in their cost's commodity (like

 V toggles value mode, showing amounts' current market value in their